ZhangSteven/IB/README.md

 ##########
 Pending
 ##########
+Problem:

+1) Trades are too fragmented, can we separate all trades into 3 trade files:

+	- file 1: long for all securities
+	- file 2: short for all securities, which cancelled out all positions in (1)
+	- file 3: net openings for all securities

+2) Will the trades in file 1, 2, 3 loaded into Geneva in sequence?
+If not, then consider flow trade once when file 1 and 2 are loaded, flow one more time when file 3 is loaded.

 test trade, cash, position file handle FX trade in trade file: should we just ignore them?
 They may be already booked.
 Yes we need.
 How to upload a FX trade with commission